zacharyfmarion/react-native-heap-profiler/README.md

 `measureAllocationSize(f: () => any): number`

 > Compares the number of bytes allocated before and after a function call and returns the difference.
 This is useful for measuring the size of objects.
 Note that this function runs garbage collection before the function, so the results should be quite stable.
 Still, it is best to average a series of many measurements and exclude outliers.
+Works in production and development.

 ```javascript
 const allocationSize = measureAllocationSize(() => {